 What are the Italian feminine nouns?
-How do you tell them apart from masculine ones?
+How do you distinguish them from masculine nouns?

 Erba